-- The South Africa ExCo, which has overall responsibility to exercise governance over the proper functioning of each business and infrastructure function. - The Asset and Liability Committee of DBJ (ALCO), this committee's mandate is to manage capital, funding and liquidity risk of the region as outlined in the Regional/Local Asset & Liability Committee (ALCo) Policy. - For further information regarding objectives, members, frequency, escalation and other details refer to the terms of references of the respective committees. - South Africa Risk Management Forum (SA RMF), the Forums mandate is to cover, govern and organise risk management in the country, and to oversee day-today risk management, including portfolio management.
+- The South Africa ExCo, which has overall responsibility to exercise governance over the proper functioning of each business and infrastructure function. - The Asset and Liability Committee of DBJ (ALCO), this committee's mandate is to manage capital, funding and liquidity risk of the region as outlined in the Regional/Local Asset & Liability Committee (ALCO) Policy. - South Africa Risk Management Forum (SA RMF), the Forums mandate is to cover, govern and organise risk management in the country, and to oversee day-to-day risk management, including portfolio management.
 The forum serves as an escalation platform to discuss resolution of risk matters in addition to ensuring that both local and international regulatory risk requirements, as well as adherence to DB polices. - The CRO function is responsible for the monitoring and governance of risk management relating to Deutsche Bank Johannesburg and all its associated legal entities.
 Risk areas of focus include credit, operational, market and further oversight over liquidity and capital management.